How to use Prisma ORM with Turborepo

 By completing these steps, you'll make the Prisma types and PrismaClient instance accessible throughout the monorepo.

-6. Importing the database package into the web app in the monorepo
+3. Import the database package in the web app

-The hello-world project should have an app called web at apps/web.
+The turborepo-prisma project should have an app called web at apps/web.
 Add the database dependency to apps/web/package.json:

 {